Alfresco/docs-alfresco/content-services/latest/admin/security.md

 `guest` permission.
 Likewise, by listing a group under the `adminGroups` property (case insensitive), the users in that group will be provided `admin` permission.

-For example, assume that you are synchronizing users into Alfresco Content Services and you specifically want to specify some groups as only guest users in the system.
+For example, assume that you are synchronizing users into Content Services and you specifically want to specify some groups as only guest users in the system.
 You would override the `authority-services-context.xml` file adding those groups to the `guestGroups` list (case insensitive).
 As a result, users in those groups will have authenticated logins but limited to guest authorization.